 Many trees and shrubs from the PRTWO experiment continue to grow at the cooperating research stations and university campuses.
 Patterson Garden Arboretum and the Devonian Botanic Garden are currently the only PRTWO cooperators that are actively adding woody plants to their collections.
 The CDC South in Brooks has preserved many of their trees and shrubs by establishing the Golden Prairie Arboretum, Forever Green Pinetum, and Rose Garden.
-The PFRA Shelterbelt Centre in Indian Head is no longer active but the planting site is now used as a picnic area.

 New Trials and Observations

-New Plants growing well in the Arboretum for the last five years include:
+New plants growing well in the Arboretum for the last five years include:

 - Manchurian maple (Acer mandshuricum)

 - Devil's walking stick (Aralia spinosa)

 - American hornbeam (Carpinus caroliniana)

 - Dyer's Greenweed (Genista tinctoria)

 - Manchurian walnut (Juglans mandschurica)

 - Prairie crabapple (Malus ioensis)